cyxigo/wi/README.md

 ## Current project status

 This programming language was created by me, and only me - a single person.
 It's in beta and I'm working on it almost every day.
 The standard library isn't finished yet, but it's already quite useful.
-Other than the API, everything is completely uncommented.
-I really, really have never commented my code in my entire life.
-Sure, this is a terrible practice, but it's hard for me since I'm not a native English speaker.
-That doesn't mean I shouldn't comment my code, so...
-I'll try to comment it when I can.
+Other than the API, the code is not heavily commented, only the parts that can be really confusing (WIP).

-Of course, some parts of the code may contain bad practices, and I'm very open to suggestions - if you have one, open an issue!
+Some parts may still need polish, and I'm very open to suggestions - if you have one, open an issue!

 No AI was used in the creation of this project - only me, my horrid laptop, my favorite book (Crafting Interpreters), Googling, and stuff.